Nail Rust Experiment with EM•1

 Left vial: treated with EM•1.
 Right vial: non-treated.
 Photo taken 4/25/2011 (6 years 7 months after it was started)

 Another nail rust experiment.
-Jar on the left is with EM•1 where at least the head of the nails still have their shine.
-Notice the amount of rust accumulated at the bottom of the jar of the non-treated, right jar.
+The jar on the left is with EM•1, and at least the heads of the nails still have their shine.
+Notice the amount of rust accumulated at the bottom of the non-treated jar.

 Nail Rust Experiment 2012